 Once you’ve identified your need for the way BDRs are going to operate in your organization, it’s time to work with your recruiters.

-Whether you’re working with in-house or external recruiters, you’ll want to explore the BDR role in more depth and get a clearer picture of the profile you’re looking for.
+Whether you’re working with in-house or external recruiters, you’ll want to explore the business development representative role in more depth and get a clearer picture of the profile you’re looking for.
 This goal will help you put together an amazing ad that attracts the best, most relevant candidates out there.

 Hiring new staff members is an expensive process.
 So if you make sure you get this step right, you’ll be able to lay the foundations for recruitment.
 And you can provide relevant support and input throughout the entire recruitment process.